Sikhism in Sindh: Post-1947

 The initial 1947 refugee wave was followed by another wave in the 1950s of Sindhis coming to India from Pakistan, however the second wave was due to different motivations based around economic and marital factors.

 In 1952, a Devanagari transliteration of the entire Guru Granth Sahib was published by Sindhis in India, specifically by Jethanand Lalwani.
 Up until Operation Blue Star in 1984 and the aftermath, it was common for diasporic Sindhi Hindus to share gurdwaras with mainstream Sikhs in cities like Jakarta and Manila.
 However, the practice of these different groups sharing religious spaces has since declined.
 The Sindhi Sikhs generally became disillusioned with the Congress Party after 1984.
+Some Sindhi Sikh families were targeted during the 1984 anti-Sikh pogroms in Delhi.

 In 1988, the first issue of the Directory of Sindhi Sikhs of Ulhasnagar was published.
 The directory records the names and surnames, alongside paternal names, of all the Sindhi Sikh members of the Guru Nanak Darbar of Ulhasnagar.
 It was followed by later issues published in 1992, 1998, 2001–02, and 2009, which were updates to the directory.
 Jaspirat Singh, son of Meharvan Singh, is the current head of the Guru Nanak Darbar of Ulhasnagar.
 This Sindhi Sikh organization practices unique traditions, such as kaladhaga (a black, talisman thread said to ward off evil from black magic and witchcraft) and Ichhpuran Diwas (day of wish fulfillment, carried-out twice a year where token payments and gift exchanges occur with a forty-day uninterrupted reading of the Sikh scripture).

 Recently, there has been a newer trend of Sindhis adopting Khalsa-orientated Sikhism and rejecting the traditionalist and syncretic Nanakpanthi and Udasi sects.
 These Sikhs call themselves gursikhs and only pay obscience to the Guru Granth Sahib.
 According to Sindhi Sikh scholar Jasbirkaur Thadhani, there has been a shift in recent times amongst the Sindhi Sikh community away from Sindhi-ness and toward the Khalsa, manifested in the changing of surnames, as an example.